aditisri1311/aditisri1311/README.md

 - 👋 Hi, I’m @aditisri1311
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Frontend Web Development and JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects which require beginner level Frontend Web Development
-- 📫 How to reach me ...
+- 📫 How to reach me @aditisrivastava1311@gmail.com

 <!---
 aditisri1311/aditisri1311 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.